-Employees age 18 and over are eligible to apply for coverage in the COV Voluntary Long Term Care Insurance Program if they are a:
+Employees age 18 and over are eligible to apply for coverage in the COV Voluntary Group Long Term Care Insurance Program if they are a:

 Note: Vested deferred VRS members and retirees are not required to have worked for an employer that elected the program.
 Retirees and deferred vested VRS members are required to complete full medical underwriting when they apply, regardless of age.

 - State employee or faculty member who works at least 20 hours a week.
 The employee does not have to be a VRS member.

 - School division employee or political subdivision employee who works at least 20 hours a week, provided the employer has elected to participate in the program.
 The employee does not have to be a VRS member.

 - Deferred VRS member age 75 or under who is vested (you have at least five years of service credit).

 - Retiree age 75 or under receiving a VRS-administered benefit.